kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Every book on statistical quality control gives a slightly different viewpoint, or uses different terminology for what is statistical process control.

 In this book we will take "in-control" to mean that the behaviour of the process is stable over time.
 Note though, that in-control *does not* mean the variable of interest meets the specifications required by the customer, or set by the plant personnel.
 All that "in control" means is that there are no **special causes** in the data.
 A :index:`special cause`, or an :index:`assignable cause` is an event that occurs to move the process, or destabilize it.
 Process monitoring charts aim to detect these events.
+The opposite of "special cause" operation is :index:`common cause` operation.

 .. note:: Our objective: quickly detect abnormal variation, and fix it by finding the root cause.
 In this section we look at the "detection" problem.
 Diagnosis and process adjustment are two separate steps that follow.

+.. _monitoring_shewhart_chart:

 Shewhart chart
 ==============

 ..
 For the mean: p174 to p186 of Barnes.
 KGD: what does "Barnes" refer to?

-A :index:`Shewhart chart <pair: Shewhart chart; Process monitoring>`, named after Walter Shewhart from Bell Telephone and Western Electric, is to monitor that a process variable remains on target and within given upper and lower limits.
+A :index:`Shewhart chart <pair: Shewhart chart; process monitoring>`, named after Walter Shewhart from Bell Telephone and Western Electric, is to monitor that a process variable remains on target and within given upper and lower limits.
 It is a monitoring chart for *location*.
 It answers the question whether the variable's :index:`location <single: location (process monitoring)>` is stable over time.

 The defining characteristics are: a target, upper and lower control limits (:index:`UCL <single: upper control limit>` and :index:`LCL <single: lower control limit>`).
 These action limits are defined so that no action is required as long as the variable plotted remains within the limits.